jujuvml/jujuvml/README.md

 # Hello, I'm Julius Victor Leyesa 👋
 I'm _**Julius Victor Leyesa**_, a 4th year mechatronics engineering student.
 Mechatronics has made me eager to explore more about what this field offers due to the combination of mechanical, electrical, and computer engineering.
-With the knowledge that I have obtained, I am dedicated to apply them to create innovative solutions.
+With the knowledge that I have obtained, I am dedicated to applying them to create innovative solutions.
 Come and join me, as we explore what this engineering journey holds.

 [![68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f76322f726573697a653a6669743a3832382f302a37513379765349765f7430696f4a2d5a2e676966](https://github.com/jujuvml/jujuvml/assets/143612018/47a60228-4bc6-49d9-ac55-2d34b207c19a)](https://camo.githubusercontent.com/cd833befa98b97eaf4a45f4e85ec64453e9bdf1f134f8f1592d583911b7c7d7c/68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f76322f726573697a653a6669743a3832382f302a37513379765349765f7430696f4a2d5a2e676966)